Abigor, part II

 He laments what he sees as the doom of a once strong and independent underground – one that thrived well past the millennium-shift through labels such as End All Life, W.T.C.
 Productions, Northern Heritage, and so forth.

 – This separated underground is destroyed today, and do you want to know why?
-The blame lies on this ’why should I care, I’m a badass motherfucker anyway’ mindset, espoused by certain individuals who I predicted were paving the way for exactly this ten years ago.
+The blame lies on this ’why should I care, I’m a badass motherfucker anyway’ mindset, espoused by certain individuals who I ten years ago predicted were paving the way for exactly this.
 Ego growth is not the be-all and end-all idea of satanic black metal.
 Had the confrontational atmosphere of the old days persisted, the undesirables would have never dared set foot at a real black metal event.
 The entire hooligan element is missing.
 Let us disregard all higher spiritual aspirations for a moment; isn’t it more fun to live by the sword?
-I can, however, certainly relate to having enough of a lifestyle with one foot in prison
+I can, however, certainly relate to having enough of a lifestyle with one foot in prison.

 So you’re no longer patrolling the local scene, vigilant for signs of subcultural apostasy?